oyyq99999/CubeSimulators/README.md

 ###Option 2: Use jdk by itself

- 1. Make sure that the `gluegen-rt.jar` and `jogl-all.jar` are in the build path.
+ 1. Make sure that the `gluegen-rt.jar`, `jogl-all.jar` and `CubeCalculator.jar` are in the build path.
  2. Make sure that the native libs for your platform are in the same folder of `gluten-rt.jar` and `jogl-all.jar`, respectively.
  3. Build and run `oyyq.cube.simulator.Main`.
  4. Enjoy!